turboPasqual/GetChangedBlocksV2/README.md

-# GetChangedBlocksV2
+# GetChangedBlocksV2.ps1

 .SYNOPSIS

-    This scripts measures the amount of disk changes on VMware VMs each time it is run.
+    Powershell script to measure the amount of disk changes on VMware VMs each time it is run.

 .DESCRIPTION